eladmeidar/SimpleStateMachine/README.md

 ### Accessing States

-__SimpleStateMachine__ will save the state's enum value as integer to the defined attribute, in order to access the string / constant representation of the state use `#enum_state`:
+__SimplerStateMachine__ will save the state's enum value as integer to the defined attribute, in order to access the string / constant representation of the state use `#enum_state`:

     > elad = Elad.new
     > elad.status